RhoInc/query-overview/scripts/configuration-wiki.md

 ## settings.status_groups
 `array`

-an array of Stratification variables by which to stratify the stacked bars
+an array of variables with which to stratify each group-by value, each value of which plots as a component of a stacked bar when Bar Arrangement is set to _Stacked_ or as individual bars when Bar Arrangement is set to _grouped_

 **default:** none

 ### settings.status_groups[].value_col
 `string`

-Stratification Variable
+Stratification variable name

 **default:** none

 ### settings.status_groups[].label
 `string`

-Stratification Label
+Stratification variable label

 **default:** none

 ### settings.status_groups[].order
 `array`

-Stratification Order
+Stratification variable order

 **default:** none

 ### settings.status_groups[].colors
 `array`

-Stratification Colors
+Stratification variable colors

 **default:** none